whatsondoc/azure-testing-framework/README.md

 Allows a user to specify a name for the Resource Group, location (Azure region), a specific ARM template file and a specific parameters file (to accompany the ARM template).

 <p>
-Both scripts have optional parameters:
+<p>Both scripts have optional parameters:

 <i>[bool] -Complete $true</i>
 <p>Prints extra detail pertaining to the tasks and logs to the output file.